-The father convicted of killing his seven-year-old daughter, whose "mummified" body was found lying in her own faeces with bull ants crawling out of her mouth, has lost his bid to walk free from jail.
+The father convicted of killing his seven-year-old daughter, whose "mummified" body was found lying in her own faeces with bull ants crawling out of her mouth, has launched a bid to walk free from jail.

-News.com.au exclusively revealed in August that the father in the nation's most appalling child starvation case of a girl who can only be identified as "Ebony" applied for parole after serving just 12 years in prison.
+The father in the nation's most appalling child starvation case of a girl who can only be identified as "Ebony" is applying for parole after serving just 12 years in prison.

-The father was known as aggressive and threatening to agencies and professionals who tried to intervene before he and the child's mother killed Ebony, who died weighing just 9kg.
+News.com.au has learned the father was known as aggressive and threatening to agencies and professionals who tried to intervene before he and the child's mother killed Ebony.